See the timetable for full details of how frequently the tours depart, where you can board the bus, and how much your ticket costs!

 Tucked away on the eastern edge of York’s vibrant city centre, Peasholme Green offers a delightful escape for those exploring without a car.
 This picturesque area combines serene green spaces with centuries of history, making it perfect for a leisurely stroll.

-Its convenient location means you’re just a short walk from the iconic York City Walls, inviting you to continue your car-free adventure around this incredible citynull.
+Its convenient location means you’re just a short walk from the iconic York City Walls, inviting you to continue your car-free adventure around this incredible city.
 Reaching Peasholme Green is easy, with numerous local bus routes serving the area, perfectly integrating into a leisurely visit to York’s fascinating heritage.

 Walmgate Bar ➤